erlemantos/vorto-gateway-integration/Tutorial-BLEGATT-Gateway-Vorto.md

 Afterwards, you can now deploy your bundle.

 ### Testing BLE Connectivity via the Web Console
 Now you can go to your IoT Gateway's Web Console, to the FIM console and check if a functional item for your TISensorTag is there.
-The UID should be ***vorto::<DEVICE ID OF TISENSORTAG>::TISensorTag***.
+The UID should be ***vorto::[BLUETOOTH ADDRESS OF TISENSORTAG]::TISensorTag***.

 ### Testing via Things Dashboard
 If you have a connected gateway, you can check in the Things Dashboard if your device is a feature of the gateway.
 It should contain accelerometer readings from your sensor.